matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `allow_public_rooms_without_auth`

-If set to 'true', removes the need for authentication to access the server's public rooms directory through the client API, meaning that anyone can query the room directory.
-Defaults to 'false'.
+If set to true, removes the need for authentication to access the server's public rooms directory through the client API, meaning that anyone can query the room directory.
+Defaults to false.

 Example configuration:
 ```